Kondziorn0/SimpleBudget/README.md

 Technologies: Java 24, Spring Boot, Spring Data JPA, H2 Database, Flyway

-SimpleBudget is a lightweight personal finance management application built with modern Java and Spring Boot.
-It allows users to track their income and expenses, categorize transactions, and get a clear overview of their budget.
+SimpleBudget is a personal finance management application that allows users to track incomes and expenses, categorize transactions, and get a clear overview of their budget.

-This project is developed as a hobby in my spare time.
-It's primarily intended for learning purposes:
+The project was designed as a complete showcase of a production-ready Java & Spring Boot application.
+It demonstrates:

 Layered architecture with clear separation of concerns (controllers, services, repositories)